(Courtesy of Charla Byers)

-After change of management, the Humane Society updated their policy to become a low-kill shelter, meaning they do not euthanize for space, the humane society and S.A.F.E Animal Rescue were able to join forces for an October adoption event at Frightmares Haunted House.
+After change of management, the humane society updated their policy to in order to become a low-kill shelter, meaning they do not euthanize for space, and the humane society and S.A.F.E Animal Rescue were able to join forces for an October adoption event at Frightmares Haunted House.
 Dogs greeted haunt-goers at the ticket booth with wagging tails, and fittingly a fuzzy black kitten, rescued en route to the adoption event, was kept safe and warm inside the ticket booth with a pan of Kitten Milk Replacer.

 Charla Byers, Director of CARE Inc. (CAnine REscue) and former rescuer for S.A.F.E, says she has always done rescue in some form or another but after Byers’ adult children left home, she says she developed “empty nest syndrome” and felt lost.

 “Being able to rescue, love, care for and then home a helpless, hurting creature gave me back a sense of purpose,” Byers said.
 “Of course I get them vetted, I feed and house them.
 But it’s the loving them....and them loving me back.... that makes the most difference.”